Showing posts with label Essentials. Show all posts

 Overview

 A scene consists of one or more 3D objects.
-The shapes of these 3D objects are typically described using triangles as shown in the 3D wire frame of a rabbit below.
+The shapes of these 3D objects are typically described using primitives.
+For example, the 3D wire frame of a rabbit below is represented as hundreds of triangles.

 These triangles are in turn are defined by their vertices.
 A vertex is the corner of the triangle where two edges meet, and thus every triangle is composed of three vertices.

-However this tutorial focusses only on 3D shapes rendered as triangles.
+Note that this tutorial focuses only on 3D shapes rendered as triangles.

 Details